-According to Rod, the above statement from Congress made CBD hemp products legal to buy accross all 50 states, so long as the CBD was sourced from hemp grown by a licensed grower in a state with a hemp pilot program.
-Under this statement, no funding could be used to prohibit the transportation, processing, or sale of hemp products accross state lines.
+According to Rod, the above statement from Congress made CBD hemp products legal to buy across all 50 states, so long as the CBD was sourced from hemp grown by a licensed grower in a state with a hemp pilot program.
+Under this statement, no funding could be used to prohibit the transportation, processing, or sale of hemp products across state lines.

 What about internationally sourced CBD hemp oil?

 Some of the major players in the CBD hemp oil business are sourcing their CBD oil from hemp grown overseas, often in Europe.
 We at CBD School support domestically grown hemp over overseas hemp for many reasons but this article is about legal issues so we will keep the focus on the law.

 Internationally sourced CBD is protected under a different legal code than the US Farm Bill.
 I am referring to a 2004 legal ruling of the case HIA vs DEA.
 The ruling established that non-psychoactive hemp products containing only trace amounts of naturally occurring THC are, and always have been, legal to import into the US.

 CBD companies who choose to source from overseas generally extract CBD from the parts of the hemp plant considered exempt from the definition of marijuana: hemp stalks, fiber, oil and cake made from hemp seed, and sterilized hemp seed itself.

 Now we need to go over the problem of individual state laws.
 Many hemp growers and CBD processors are asking themselves, “Wait a sec…what if hemp is legal in my state but I want to ship it to your state where I am not sure if it’s legal?”